Course Catalog

 5 units

-Examines a special topic of current interest in developmental psychology centering on features of development that unfold during free-flowing interviews, conversations, and reminiscences.
-Topics may include the development of self-narratives, personal memories, family stories, identity, or values and goals.
-Satisfies seminar requirement.
-Satisfies senior comprehensive requirement.
-Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements; course 3 or 100; enrollment restricted to senior psychology majors.
-Course 60 recommended.
+Examines a special topic of current interest in developmental psychology centering on the features of self-identity that develop in the context of telling stories of individual and/or shared experiences, such as self-defining memories or family stories.
+Satisfies the seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements; and PSYC 100; Enrollment is restricted to senior psychology majors.
+PSYC 60 recommended.
 Enrollment limited to 30.

 PSYC 119M